Carpet has come a long way in the last 10 years.

 - POLYPROPYLENE: Polypropylene offers excellent resistance to fading and is inherently stain resistant – useful in rooms with direct sunlight.
 This fiber is not used much anymore except in indoor/outdoor rugs and some carpet.

 - NATURAL FIBERS: Wall-to-wall carpet and area rugs are also available in a variety of natural fibers.
 Wool, sisal, sea grass, and jute are all sourced from renewable resources and provide excellent options in sustainable floor covering.

 Your carpet will provide you with years of beauty and performance.
 The performance of your carpet will be determined by several factors:

 - Performance Rating: The performance rating will let you know if a particular product is suited for the wear expectations of a particular room.
-Make sure you tell your carpet expert what room your purchase is for and your family lifestyle (kids, pets, etc.)

 - Proper Cushioning: A good cushion (pad) will act as a shock absorber and transfer weight and wear from the carpet to the pad.
 This will extend the life of your carpet.
 Ask your sales associate or see manufacturer pad requirements for the correct pad.

 - Construction: Fiber, density of yarn, yarn twists, etc. will all affect the performance of your carpet.
 All of these factors will impact the durability of the carpet as well as its look.